Outlast: Sequel and prequel

 On October 23, 2014, Red Barrels revealed that due to the success of Outlast, a sequel was in development.
 It was initially intended to be released in late 2016, but was delayed to early 2017 due to complications during development.
 Subsequently, the release date was further pushed to Q2 2017, despite the intended Q1 2017 release.
 On March 6, 2017, Red Barrels announced that a physical bundle, Outlast Trinity, would be released for Xbox One and PlayStation 4 on April 25.

 The sequel, titled Outlast 2, was made digitally available for Microsoft Windows, PlayStation 4, and Xbox One on April 25, 2017; and came to the Nintendo Switch, alongside Outlast, in February 2018.
-It takes place in the same universe as the first game, but features a new storyline with different characters, set in the Arizona desert.
+It takes place in the same universe as the first game, but features a new storyline with different characters, set in the Sonoran desert in Arizona, US.

 Outlast 3 was announced in December 2017, though no time frame or target platforms were confirmed.
 During this announcement, Red Barrels said that because they could not easily add downloadable content for Outlast 2, they had a smaller separate project related to Outlast that would be released before Outlast 3.
 The project, teased in October 2019, is a prequel for both Outlast games, called The Outlast Trials, and is set in the Cold War.
 The game was released on May 18, 2023 via early access for Microsoft Windows, and for a full launch on March 5, 2024 on Windows, PlayStation 4, Xbox One, Xbox Series X/S, and PlayStation 5.

 Film adaptation

-On October 30, 2024, it was announced that a film adaptation was in development at Lionsgate, with Roy Lee producing and J. T. Petty, who wrote the original game, penning the screenplay.
+On October 30, 2024, it was announced that a film adaptation was in development by Lionsgate Films, with Roy Lee producing and J. T. Petty, who wrote the original game, writing the screenplay.